RBA Clears Up Misunderstanding

 A global glut is putting pressure on oil prices and key members of OPEC are scheduled to meet non-members in St. Petersburg, Russia, on Monday (July 24) to discuss market conditions and whether more action is needed to support prices.

-The 'bears' don't believe there will be any action from Monday's OPEC/non-OPEC working committee meeting - it's OPEC itself that needs to take further steps to being inventories back to quasi-normal levels.
+The 'bears' don't believe there will be any action from Monday's OPEC/non-OPEC working committee meeting - it's OPEC itself that needs to take further steps to bring inventories back to quasi-normal levels.

 Gold hit a three-week high this morning and is on track for a second consecutive weekly gain as the dollar tumbled to a 13-month low.
 Spot gold is up +0.2% at +$1,247.17 per ounce, after hitting its highest since June 29 at +$1,248.30.
 It has gained about +1.5% so far this week.